Norwegian airport briefly closed after drone spotted

 Numerous drone sightings have been reported near Norwegian offshore oil and gas platforms and infrastructure in recent weeks.

-Airport operator Avinor told Norwegian broadcaster NRK on Tuesday that 50 possible drone observations have been reported at civilian airports so far this year, 27 of them since July.
+Airport operator Avinor told NRK on Tuesday that 50 possible drone observations have been reported at civilian airports so far this year, 27 of them since July.

 NTB said 17 and 14 drone sightings were reported in 2021 and 2020, respectively, while the number was 44 in 2019.